Folk art and artistic creation: terminology and ideological content

 Notes

-1. The summary and conclusion section represents the author’s views at a time of personal development.
-When the original paper was first written back in 2007, the author had no intention to discuss Greek music and dance by standing between relativism and nihilism.
-The paper was only meant to challenge several popular beliefs of that time on modern Greek music and dance, which manipulated academic terminologies and produced confusion by false-labelling Greek art products.
+- The summary and conclusion section represents the author’s views at a time of personal development.
+When the original paper was written back in 2007, the author had no intention of discussing Greek music and dance in terms of relativism and nihilism.
+The paper was meant only to challenge several popular beliefs of the time about modern Greek music and dance, which manipulated academic terminology and caused confusion by falsely labelling Greek art products.
 In later years, the author realised that the production of definitions and categorisations is just a taxonomic tool.
-Such definitions and categorisations are based on two opposite approaches: the emic approach, which follows the viewpoint of the cultural group under consideration, and the etic approach, which is based on the viewpoint of external observers.
+Such definitions and categorisations are based on two opposing approaches: the emic approach, which takes the viewpoint of the cultural group under consideration, and the etic approach, which takes the viewpoint of external observers.
 In that sense, all aforementioned definitions and categorisations are the product of academic intellect, which generally follows the etic approach.